Curtis Perrin: Co-Executive Director & Black Ghost Overlord

 Leigh Christie: Co-Founder & Director

-Leigh co-founded the Vancouver-based engineering consulting firm MistyWest Energy and Transport after completing his degree in Engineering Physics at UBC.
+Motivated by grand global challenges such as anthropogenic climate change and energy poverty, Leigh has always dreamed of solving hard problems.
+Armed with a degree in Engineering Physics from UBC, Leigh co-founded the Vancouver-based engineering consulting firm MistyWest where he continues to develop new technologies.
 He currently holds three patents in the area of fuel cell design and mechanical pick-up devices.
 Leigh is also co-creator of the Mondo Spider.
 Upon completion of this project, Leigh and his partners founded the eatART Laboratory in 2007.
-Leigh’s aims are to push the boundaries of arts and technology.
-Relating to his exploits in this field, he has been featured at TEDx and Emily Carr as a speaker, and in the documentary “Generation Why”.
+Leigh is currently focused on researching virtual reality, artificial intelligence and blockchain technologies.

 Dylan Groven: Current Key Contributor & Past CFO